 In nature, cantharidin is found in beetles belonging to the Meloidae family.
-Over 200 species of these beetles occur throughout the continental USA, but members of the genus Epicauta are most frequently associated with toxicosis in horses.
+More than 200 species of these beetles are found throughout the continental USA, but members of the genus Epicauta are most frequently associated with toxicosis in horses.
 The striped blister beetles (E occidentalis, E temexia, and E vittata) are particularly troublesome in the southwestern USA.
 The black blister beetle, E pennsylvanica, has caused toxicosis in horses in Illinois.
 Cantharidin is the sole toxin, but its concentration in beetles varies widely.

 Blister beetles usually feed on various weeds and occasionally move into alfalfa fields in large swarms.
 These insects are gregarious and may be found in hay in large numbers when it is baled.
 One flake of alfalfa may contain several hundred beetles, but a flake from the other end of the same bale may have none.
 Animals are usually exposed by eating alfalfa hay or alfalfa products that have been contaminated with blister beetles.